-‘Learned societies and scholarly communication’, in Old Traditions and New Technologies, ed.
+‘Learned societies, humanities publications, and scholarly communications in the UK’, in Reassembling Scholarly Communications: Histories, Infrastructures, and Global Politics of Open Access, ed.
 Martin P. Eve and Jonathan Gray (MIT Press, forthcoming, 2020).

 ‘Giving with one hand, taking with the other: e-legal deposit, web archives and researcher access’, in Electronic Legal Deposit: Shaping the Library Collections of the Future, ed.
 Paul Gooding and Melissa Terras (London: Facet Publishing, forthcoming, December 2019).